 A normal bond can be issued with embedded options.
 One such bond is a callable bond.
-A callable bond is like a normal bond but with an embedded call option which gives the issuer a right to recall the bond before its actual maturity is over.
+It is like a normal bond but with an embedded call option which gives the issuer a right to recall the bond before its actual maturity is over.
 So, basically, a callable bond has two lives – one is its normal maturity and the other is when it is called by the issuer.
 Since a callable bonds give additional benefit to an issuer, he has to pay a premium to get this benefit.
 That’s why a callable bond has a higher coupon rate than a normal bond.
 In addition, the issuer may pay a premium to the bond’s par value if it is called before maturity.
 All these conditions are explicitly mentioned in the bond indenture beforehand.

 One important consideration to note here is the conditions surrounding an early redemption of a callable bond.
 If an issuer has issued long-term bonds during a specific interest rate environment, and if the interest rates fall in the future, it makes sense for the issuer to re-issue debt at those lower rates.
 So, he will prefer to retire the older high coupon debt and issue new debt at lower rates.
 This is the benefit that having a call option on the bond gives the issuer, the specific time periods during which the bonds can be recalled may also be specified in the bond indenture.

 A callable bond has an embedded call option.
 This call option also has some value.
 So, the value of the callable bond is lower than that of a normal bond.

 A callable bond has two lives.
 One is the normal maturity and one is the shorter life it experiences upon exercise of the call option.

 As with two lives, a callable bond also has two yields